chaoge525/soafee_demo/documentation/manual/build_system.rst

 ############

-An EWAOL build can be configured by setting the target platform via the ``MACHINE`` Bitbake variable, the desired distribution image features via the ``DISTRO_FEATURES`` Bitbake variable, and customizing those features via feature-specific modifiable variables.
+An EWAOL build can be configured by setting the target platform via the ``MACHINE`` BitBake variable, the desired distribution image features via the ``DISTRO_FEATURES`` BitBake variable, and customizing those features via feature-specific modifiable variables.

 This page first overviews EWAOL's support for the kas build tool.
 Each